 - Blue – optimum quality

-Both feature a no-tank design, which prevents bacteria growth and avoids re-contamination.
-However, G3’s tankless build only saves 50% under-sink space, while G2’s body saves 70% under-sink space.
+Both feature a no-tank design, which prevents bacteria growth and avoids water re-contamination.
+However, G3’s tankless build only saves 50% of your under-sink space, while the G2’s body saves 70% of available under-sink space.

-Both products use superior protection technology.
-They use insulated materials and integrated waterways, so there’s no risk of leakage.
+Both products use superior protection technology, including insulated materials and integrated waterways, so there’s no risk of leakage.

 There’s a “booster pump overworked” warning that beeps for three minutes when the unit works continuously for 30 minutes.
 This also stops water filtering and turns the power off.